 - A Special Research Zone which allows for limited research fishing for krill and toothfish – see SRZ below

 - A Krill Research Zone which allows for controlled research fishing for krill, in accordance with the objectives of the MPA – see KRZ below.

-The duration of the MPA has been set at 35 years for the General Protection Zone, with a consensus decision by the CCAMLR membership required to continue the MPA beyond this period.
+The duration of the MPA has been set at 35 years for the General Protection Zone.
+The CCAMLR membership needs to agree by consensus to continue the MPA beyond this time.

-A lower period of duration was agreed for the management provisions in the Special Research Zone.
-These restrictions on fishing will expire after 30 years, at which time the Scientific Committee will consider whether other measures are required to meet agreed science and protection objectives.
+A shorter duration was agreed for the Special Research Zone.
+Restrictions on fishing will expire after 30 years.
+At this time the Scientific Committee will consider whether other measures are required to meet agreed science and protection objectives.

 Research is an important feature of the MPA.
 The MPA has a number of specific objectives that will be measured over time to ensure the MPA offers effective protection.